 Kenya among traditions, curiosities and legend

-Food in everyday life
+Food in the daily life of Kenya

 Maize (or corn) is the basic food of Kenyans and represents the basis of many traditional dishes.
 Prepared as a porridge called posho, is often mixed with past of beans, potatoes and vegetables, to make a dish called Irio.
 The dish between the most popular of Kenya is certainly the UGALI, white corn cooked with salt, sugar or other spices.
 It is often served in a dome-shaped little conical obtained by molding, using an upturned bowl before being served usually in large quantities.
 It is eaten with vegetables and / or vegetables and stewed meat of all kinds.
 The UGALI is used to absorb the sauce and collect the meat and vegetables, the typical technique for eating naturists around is in the grasp a certain amount as the size of a fist, finger more and more times in the palm of the hand and causing it to roll up into a small ball flat with your fingers, then it is used to collect the tasty sauces in the dish.
 The porridge of banana, called matoke, is another common plate where the bananas are peeled, wrapped in leaves of the tree and put to boil for a couple of hours in a pot.
 The meat is expensive and is rarely eaten.
 The shepherds depended greatly on the milk and milk derivatives that represents their main food, while the fish is popular on the coast and around the lake Victoria.
 Mombasa is known for its indian food brought by the many immigrants from India, including curry, samosas (traditional appetizer of Indian cuisine and stuffed with vegetables) and chapatis (typical bread of Indian cooking).